jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 In other words, *not* seeing the word great gives a little evidence that the review is negative (there's a 55% chance it's negative) but it's not that conclusive.

 The word **waste** is associated with negative reviews.
-It's statistics are summarized in @tbl-waste .
+Its statistics are summarized in @tbl-waste .

 |            | + | - | total |